maxloopinmok/weekly-report/32 - 2025 Monday December 8 to Sunday December 14.md

 ## Parts of some books I had read
-- 2025 Replace Your Team with AI
-- 2025 Copy-Paste Cashflow
-- 2024 Thinking 101 - Lessons in Clarity, Focus and Making Better Decisions
-- 2025 Think Clearly
-- 2025 Headlines That Matter
 - 2023 The Uncertainty Solution - How To Invest With Confidence In The Face Of The Unknown
 - 2025 AI for Life
 - 2024 Using AI in Marketing